Mixture of Link Predictors on Graphs

 \subsection{\framework {} -- A General Framework}

 To leverage the strengths of various existing models, we introduce a novel mixture-of-experts (MoE) method tailored for link prediction, which we term -- {\bf \framework}.
 An overview of \framework is depicted in Figure~\ref{fig:framework}(a).
 There are two major components: the gating model and the multiple expert models.
 The gating function can be implemented using any neural network and each expert can be any method used for link prediction.
-When predicting whether a node pair $(i, j)$ are linked, the gating function utilizes their heuristic information $\vh_{ij}$ to produce normalized weights for each expert.
+When predicting whether a node pair $(i, j)$ are linked, the gating function utilizes their heuristic information to produce normalized weights for each expert.
 These weights dictate the level of contribution each expert model has towards the final prediction.
 Each expert model processes the graph and node pair information, estimating the likelihood of a connection between the two nodes.
 The individual expert predictions are then aggregated according to the weights assigned by the gating function.
 The final prediction is made using the sum of the weighted scores, effectively leveraging the strengths of multiple experts to determine the probability of a link.
 Formally, the prediction of \framework can be expressed as:

-where $m$ denotes the number of expert models incorporated, $G(\cdot)$ represents the gating model function, $E_o$ refers to the $o$-th expert model, and $\sigma$ is a sigmoid activation function.
+where $m$ denotes the number of expert models incorporated, pairwise node features $\vx_{ij}$ and structural heuristics $\vs_{ij}$ serves as the input to the gating function, $G(\cdot)$ represents the gating model function, $E_o$ refers to the $o$-th expert model, and $\sigma$ is a sigmoid activation function.
 This configuration makes the \framework remarkably flexible and easily adaptable, allowing for the seamless integration of different expert models as required.
 We will detail our implementation in the following subsections.